Frequently Asked Questions

 If you submitted a vulnerable sector police clearance to our organization last season, you do not need to complete another check this season.
 Clearances are only required every three years.

-- Reporting any infractions to the DMBA including aggressive or bullying behaviour towards umpires, coaches, players, etc.
+• Reporting any infractions to the DMBA including aggressive or bullying behavior towards umpires, coaches, players, etc.